-Who does not love a sweet, moist carrot cake?
-The addition of the vegetable creates sweetness and enviable moistness to the cake.
-Carrots are not the only vegetable that can appear in a cake recipe though.
-Zucchinis are another veggie which will bring out an amazing flavor and support the pineapple pulp for the much-needed moisture.
+Who doesn't love a sweet, moist carrot cake?
+The addition of the vegetable creates sweetness and enviable moistness to the delicious dessert.
+Carrots are not the only vegetable that can appear in a dessert recipe though.
+Zucchinis are another veggie that will bring out an amazing flavor and support the pineapple pulp for the much-needed moisture.

 A sure-fire winner for sure!